Tensor meson transition form factors in holographic QCD and the muon $g-2$: Holographic tensor meson TFF

 Unfortunately, no experimental data for the doubly virtual case are available, which would test both $\F^T_1$ and $\F^T_3$.
-The doubly virtual TFFs enter in the one-loop process $T\to e^+ e^-$, however only experimental upper limits exist at the moment for $f_2(1270)$ and $a_2(1320)$ \cite{Achasov:2000zx}.
+The doubly virtual TFFs enter in the one-loop process $T\to e^+ e^-$, however only experimental upper limits for the branching ratios are currently available for $f_2(1270)$ and $a_2(1320)$ \cite{Achasov:2000zx}.